 Government publishes Policy Paper on Spatial Framework

-Central Government has published a Paper on how it intends to go about preparing a Spatial Framework for the Arc.
-This will comprise plans for new and expanded settlements, transport and other infrastructure, economic development and environmental enhancement.
-Consultations on options and Strategic Environmental Assessment are promised.
+Central Government published a Paper on how it intends to go about preparing a Spatial Framework for the Arc.
+This would comprise plans for new and expanded settlements, transport and other infrastructure, economic development and environmental enhancement.
+Consultations on options and Strategic Environmental Assessment were promised.
 Note that the Paper concentrates on how the Framework will be developed: it is not the Framework itself.
 Consequently, the Paper does not identify specific locations for new or expanded settlements, although previous announcements have suggested areas for development corporations (locations where planning constraints may be relaxed).

 Loss of ‘ordinary’ countryside and tranquillity; the impact on valued landscapes (not merely officially protected ones such as AONBs); and increase in light pollution

 Loss of productive agricultural land, needed to increase sustainable, quality home-produced food

 Plans not coming forward from democratically-elected local authorities, who will be able to influence only the detail of implementation; instead we have a top-down approach

 The Policy Paper talks much about ‘sustainable transport’ but does not give a commitment to widespread accessible and integrated public transport throughout the Arc

 The proposals make it much harder, if not impossible, to meet our biodiversity and climate change commitments